ike10/ike10/README.md

 ### Hi there 👋
 My name is Ike Oche Emmanuel, I am a Computer engineer, with a massive interest in building scalable web applications and tools spanning Fullstack Web Development, Devops,  Blockchain and CrossPlatform mobile applications .

 I am also an embedded systems enthusiast.
-In my free time I love playing the piano, making illustrations and watching Anime
+In my free time I love playing the piano, making illustrations and watching Anime (heavy attack on titan fan here )

 - 🔭 I’m currently working on sonic.. an online invoicing and book keeping service for small businesses and freelancers ...